AI Engineering Goes Visual part 1: Web Scraping & Data Prep with PyFlyde

 In this tutorial, we will explore how to use Flyde, a visual programming tool, to construct a web scraper that feeds into a Retrieval Augmentation Generation (RAG) system.
 This tutorial aims to go beyond basic examples to demonstrate a more complex application, providing insights into the advantages and trade-offs of visual programming.

 Our tutorial is divided into two parts.
-In Part 1 (this article), we will focus on building the web scraper using Flyde and Python.
-In Part 2, we will extend the project by transforming the scraped content into a RAG system, utilizing LangChain, a vector database, LLaMA3 or OpenAI, and Flyde to integrate the components.
+In Part 1 (this article), we will focus on scraping and cleaning the data using Flyde and Python.
+It will get us nice and comfortable with visual programming, while using our familiar Python coding skills.
+In Part 2, we will extend the project by transforming the scraped content into a RAG system, utilizing LangChain, a vector database, LLaMA3 or OpenAI API, and Flyde to integrate the components.

 By the end of this tutorial, you will have a comprehensive understanding of how to leverage visual programming tools to build and manage modern data and AI pipelines.

-Before diving into implementation, let’s understand the key concepts we’ll be using.
+Before diving into implementation or specifics of the application we are going to be building, let’s understand the key concepts we’ll be using.

 What is Flow-based Programming?